-We omitted the word "which" after the comma on line 82.
 We've re-written the sentence.

 Changes 1-15

 The sentence was replaced with "Anaerobic respiration upon As and Fe and Mn oxides is initiated when anoxic conditions develop.
 The resulting reductive transformation of Fe(III) oxides decreases oxide surface area, resulting in the release of adsorbed As into the aqueous phase."